mozey/ft/README.md

 fmt.Println(string(s.Valid)) // true
 fmt.Println(s.String) // 123
 ```

+After un-marshaling, the **Valid** field may be toggled by your custom validation code.

 Flexible types can be used with the [templating packages](https://gobyexample.com/text-templates).
 For example, either of the types above, could be used with this text template
 ```